 SS: Gail, thank you so much for taking the time to talk with me about chickens!
 I’m excited to share this with my readers!

-Obviously, Gail has much more wisdom about raising chickens than can be shared in a short blog article.
+Obviously, Gail has much more wisdom about raising chickens other than what’s shared in a brief blog article.
 She has an extensive list of publications to tell you everything you could possibly want to know about raising chickens.

 Click here to see a list of Gail’s books on raising chickens.